 FYSB developed the performance measures based on the overall goal and instructional topics required by the authorizing legislation of this program.
 The primary goal of SRAE programs is to implement education exclusively on sexual risk avoidance, meaning voluntarily refraining from non-marital sexual activity.
-According to the authorizing legislation and the funding opportunity announcement, all programs must teach:
+According to the authorizing legislation, all programs must teach each of the required topics to include: